-There are two different types of SEO activities; on-page and off-page.
+There are three main types of SEO activities; on-page, off-page and technical SEO.
 On-page SEO is what you do to your website (front and backend) to help improve your visibility on search engines, while off-page is what you do outside of your website.
 Technical SEO is sometimes referred to as backend SEO, but involves working on the backend of the website to reduce code, increase speeds, optimise security, etc. to help influence search results.

-We’ve put together a list of on-page and off-page LSEO strategies you should look into to help ensure potential customers near you are seeing your website.
+We’ve put together a list of on-page and off-page local SEO strategies you should look into to help ensure potential customers near you are seeing your website.

 SEO is SEO.
 Sure, local search optimisation has a few particulars to help you out, but if you’re not focusing on SEO as a bigger picture, you’ll struggle to get ahead.
 These are the top things people often forget about for optimising their website for search engines.